Tsinghua University: Rankings and reputation

-General Ranking
+General ranking

-Tsinghua University is consistently ranked among the top universities in the Asia-Pacific according to major international university rankings.
-Tsinghua University ranked No.1 in China, the whole of Asia-Oceania region and emerging countries according to the Times Higher Education, with its industry income, research, and teaching performance indicator placed at 1st, 4th and 9th respectively in the world.
-Internationally, Tsinghua was regarded as the most reputable Chinese university by the Times Higher Education World Reputation Rankings where, it has ranked 10th globally and 1st in the Asia-Pacific.
+Tsinghua University ranked No. 1 in China, the whole of Asia-Oceania region and emerging countries according to the Times Higher Education, with its industry income, research, and teaching performance indicator placed at 1st, 4th and 9th respectively in the world.
+Internationally, Tsinghua was regarded as the most reputable Chinese university by the Times Higher Education World Reputation Rankings where, it has ranked 8th globally and 1st in the Asia-Pacific.

 Tsinghua University ranked 10 among Global Innovative Universities according to the World's Universities with Real Impact (WURI) 2020 ranking released by United Nations Institute for Training and Research (UNITAR).

 Since 2013, Tsinghua also topped the newly created regional QS BRICS University Rankings.
 Tsinghua graduates are highly desired worldwide; in the QS Graduate Employability Rankings 2017, Tsinghua was ranked 3rd in the world and 1st in the whole of Afro-Eurasia & Oceania region.
 In 2020, Tsinghua was ranked 15th in the world by QS World University Rankings, and ranked 6th globally and 1st in Asia in the QS Graduate Employability Rankings.

-In 2022, U.S. News & World Report ranked Tsinghua at 1st in the Asia-Pacific and 23rd globally in its 2023 Best Global Universities Rankings.
+As of 2025, the Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed Tsinghua University 18th in the world and 1st in Asia & Oceania region.
+The U.S. News & World Report ranked Tsinghua at 1st in the Asia-Pacific and =11th globally in its 2025-2026 Best Global Universities Rankings.

+Tsinghua was the best-ranked university in the Asia-Pacific and the 12th worldwide in 2025/2026 in terms of aggregate performance by the four widely observed university rankings (THE+ARWU+QS+US News), as reported by the BlueSky Ranking of University Rankings.

-Research Performance
+Research performance

-As of 2021, it ranked 3rd among the universities around the world by SCImago Institutions Rankings.
-The Nature Index 2022 Annual Tables by Nature Research ranked Tsinghua 7th among the leading universities globally for the high quality of research publications in natural science.
+As of 2024, it ranked 3rd among the universities around the world by SCImago Institutions Rankings.
+The Nature Index 2025 Annual Tables by Nature Research ranked Tsinghua 6th among the leading universities globally for the high quality of research publications in natural science.

-For sciences in general, the 2022 CWTS Leiden Ranking ranked Tsinghua University 5th in the world only after Harvard, Stanford, MIT and Oxford, based on the number of their scientific publications belonging to the top 1% in their fields.
-In 2022, Clarivate Analytics ranked Tsinghua second in the whole of Afro-Eurasia & Oceania region after Chinese Academy of Sciences (CAS) and 5th in the world after (Harvard, CAS, Stanford and National Institutes of Health) for most cited researchers.
+For sciences in general, the 2025 CWTS Leiden Ranking ranked Tsinghua University 2nd in the world after Harvard based on the number of their scientific publications belonging to the top 1% in their fields.
+In November 2024, Clarivate Analytics ranked Tsinghua 2nd in Afro-Eurasia & Oceania regions after Chinese Academy of Sciences (CAS) and 4th in the world after (CAS, Harvard, and Stanford) for most cited researchers.